kevinVervier/metagm/README.md

 ## Other utility functions/scripts

 ### Quality control
-This section describes the content of quality control applied to genome assemblies in [metagm_build]()
+This section describes the content of quality control applied to genome assemblies in [metagm_build](https://github.com/kevinVervier/metagm/blob/master/README.md#metagm_build-module) module.
+Here are the different steps with their corresponding default values:
+* the total length of the assembly has to be lower than 8Mbp
+* the total number of contigs has to be lower 400
+* [checkM](https://ecogenomics.github.io/CheckM/) is then run on the assembly if it passed the previous two steps:
+	* more than 90% completeness is required
+	* less than 5% contamination is required

 ### Functional analysis of metagenomes